-6. Mandates given to advisers and investment managers
+1.6 Mandates given to advisers and investment managers

-The Trustee has in place signed agreements with each of the Fund's advisers and investment managers.
+The Trustee has in place a signed agreement with the Fund's Fiduciary Manager and each of the Fund's advisers.
 These provide details of the specific arrangements agreed by the Trustee with each party.